m-ld/sustainable-web-apps/spec/index.md

 a route to leave the application _and_ is even harder to build than simply exposing the data in some ad-hoc format.

-We know there are people interested in developing healthy apps because they currently do so, even in the face of technological difficulty.
+We know there are people interested in developing sustainable apps because they currently do so, even in the face of technological difficulty.
 The entire Solid project is evidence of this.
 We have a great deal of respect for Solid and its approach, and draw inspiration from it.
 However, we believe it doesn't provide